mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 There are two kinds of network switches you can purchase: managed or unmanaged.

+- **Managed switches** allow you to configure rules and settings for your switch.
+The most common reason you'd want a managed switch is to create virtual networks (VLANs) to improve network security.

 - **Unmanaged switches** offer no configuration.
 They're just dumb boxes that route network traffic.
 Any host connected to the switch can send network traffic to any other port on the switch.

-- **Managed switches** allow you to add advanced configuration.
-The most common use for a managed port is to create virtual networks (VLANs)

 Personally, I wanted a plain old unmanaged switch.
 I've never used a managed switch, and I didn't expect to have a use for it.
 I have an opnsense firewall with four Ethernet ports, and I could have been using that device at any point to create VLANs, and I never did.
 So why would I start now?

-It turns out, none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
+It turned out, none of the network switches that met my criteria were unmanaged, so I went with a managed switch.
 I planned to accept all the default settings and not configure VLANs.
 Once I got my managed switch, I found that it's pretty fun to configure VLANs.
 Now I want to configure VLANs for everything!

 ### PoE or standard Ethernet?

 Certain low-power devices can run entirely from power they draw from the Ethernet cable.

-For example, my home WiFi access point, the Ruckus RXX (TODO: link) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.
-And I have PoE HATs for my Raspberry Pis, which enables them to run without a dedicated USB-C power cable.
+My home WiFi access point, the Ruckus RXX (TODO: link) supports PoE, so my access point conveniently needs only a single cable for both power and network connectivity.

+TODO: Photo

+I have PoE HATs for my Raspberry Pis, which enables them to run without a dedicated USB-C power cable.

+TODO: Photo

-For you to power a PoE-capable device over Ethernet, you need a switch that supports PoE.
-If you have PoE devices or you may purchase some in the future, you may want a PoE switch.
+To power a device over PoE, you need a PoE-enabled switch.
+So, if you have PoE devices or you may purchase some in the future, you may want a PoE switch.

 If you want a PoE swtich, the next question is how many PoE devices do you need to support?
 Most PoE switches only support PoE on a subset of their ports (TODO: is this true?), so make sure your switch has enough PoE ports for your devices now and in to the future.